KamranNiroomand/ClusteringAnalysisStudy/README.md

 # ClusteringAnalysisStudy

 This repository contains R and Python scripts for clustering and statistical analysis of neuroimaging data.
-It is designed to analyze and compare structural brain features across different datasets.

 📂 Repository Structure

 1. R Scripts